Asian elephant: Size

-Several students of elephant cognition and neuroanatomy are convinced that Asian elephants are highly intelligent and self-aware.
-Others contest this view.

 Distribution and habitat

-Asian elephants inhabit grasslands, tropical evergreen forests, semi-evergreen forests, moist deciduous forests, dry deciduous forests and dry thorn forests, in addition to cultivated and secondary forests and scrublands.
+Asian elephants are distributed throughout the Indian subcontinent and Southeast Asia, from India in the west, to Borneo in the east, and Nepal in the north, to Sumatra in the south.
+They inhabit grasslands, tropical evergreen forests, semi-evergreen forests, moist deciduous forests, dry deciduous forests and dry thorn forests, in addition to cultivated and secondary forests and scrublands.
 Over this range of habitat types elephants occur from sea level to over 3000 m.
 In the eastern Himalaya in northeast India, they regularly move up above 3000 m in summer at a few sites.

-In China, the Asian elephant survives only in the prefectures of Xishuangbanna, Simao, and Lincang of southern Yunnan.
-Estimated population is around 300 individual (in 2020).

-In Bangladesh, some isolated populations survive in the south-east Chittagong Hills.
-A herd of 20–25 wild elephants was reported as being present in the Garo Hills of Mymensingh in the late-1990s, being detached from a big herd in the Peack hills of India and prevented from returning by fences put up in the meantime by the Indian border security force.
-The herd was estimated at about 60 individuals in 2014.